awssgr/voterocket-lab/README.md

 Amplify.configure(aws_exports);
 ```

+#### Fetching data from the GraphQL back-end

-Note how the code in the `componentDidMount` method of the `App` class will query list of Candidates from the API and load it into the component's state when the page is first loaded.
+Note also how the code in the `componentDidMount` method of the `App` class will query list of Candidates from the API and load it into the component's state when the page is first loaded.

 ```javascript
 const candidates = await API.graphql(graphqlOperation(queries.listCandidates))